wmorgan/dcos-docs/1.8/administration/installing/cloud/aws/advanced/aws-custom.md

 1. Download the [dcos_generate_config.sh](https://dcos.io/releases/) to your bootstrap node.
-1. Create a directory named `genconf` on your node and navigate to it.
+1. Create a directory named `genconf` in the home directory of your node and navigate to it.

     ```bash
     $ mkdir -p genconf